Make It Amazing

 Why this is realistic

-Because the unrealistic thing is continuing to burn human life in order to preserve a broken normal.
+Historically, defenders of the status quo have weaponized the word "realistic" to enforce compliance.
+But the truly unrealistic thing is continuing to burn human life in order to preserve a broken normal.

 Humanity already has the knowledge, infrastructure, labor power, technology, productive capacity, and land to guarantee the basics far more widely than it does now.
 We already know how to build homes, grow food, educate children, provide healthcare, organize transportation, and coordinate at scale.
 The problem is not that a better world is impossible.
 The problem is that our current systems are still organized around old assumptions: scarcity logic, hierarchy, competition, image maintenance, and the idea that some people are allowed to be sacrificed so that others can feel secure.